sheelah/twitter-feed/README.md

 Launches the test runner in the interactive watch mode.<br>
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+## Notes

+- There are 2 mock users with timeline data coming from JSON files.
+- To toggle between the 2 user timelines, click the "next user" link on the right side of the UI.
+- The sidebar's "compose new tweet" web form is functional and you can add a new tweet to the user's timeline from there.

 ## Deployment

 `npm run build`